Wolf3s/xbmc4xbox-python/python/Doc/library/xml.sax.reader.rst

    Process an input source, producing SAX events.
-The *source* object can be a system identifier (a string identifying the input source -- typically a file name or a URL), a file-like object, or an :class:`InputSource` object.
+The *source* object can be a system identifier (a string identifying the input source -- typically a file name or an URL), a file-like object, or an :class:`InputSource` object.
 When :meth:`parse` returns, the input is completely processed, and the parser object can be discarded or reset.
 As a limitation, the current implementation only accepts byte streams; processing of character streams is for further study.